Intrapersonal Dynamics

 Agency

 Even after all this work, insecurity doesn’t vanish.
-It resurfaces in new contexts, latches onto new “flaws,” whispers doubts when you’re vulnerable.
-But its grip loosens.
-It stops dictating your decisions.
-It stops distorting every interaction.
-It becomes background noise instead of the dominant voice.
+It will resurface in new contexts, latch onto new “flaws,” whisper doubts when you’re vulnerable.
+But its grip can loosen.
+It can stop dictating your decisions, stop distorting every interaction, and become background noise instead of dominant voice.
 You learn to recognize it: “Ah, there’s insecurity again,” and choose whether to listen or act anyway.

 Insecurity will still try to convince you otherwise.
 But you’ll have enough evidence and experience to know it’s lying.